 The Discover it® Secured credit card is the newest card in the Discover portfolio, designed to offer consumers a way to build their credit or rebuild it after having some sort of financial issue.
-With this card people get many of the same benefits that come along with the Discover card, including earning 2% cash back when they pull into gas stations or eat out – and 1% back on all other purchases.
+With this card people get many of the same benefits that come along with the Discover card, including earning 2% cash back at gas stations and restaurants on up to $1,000 each quarter – and 1% back on all other purchases.

 A healthy credit score is important for everything from signing a lease or a mortgage to getting a loan for a car.
 “Discover wants to help consumers build their credit.
 Our experience shows that 99% of new Discover it cardmembers who didn’t previously have a FICO® Credit Score received one on their Discover statements within nine months,” said Ryan Scully, Discover’s vice president of marketing.

 For the first year of holding the Discover it® Secured credit card people must provide a security deposit, which Discover holds as collateral.
 An individual’s credit line is based upon how much they deposit.
 For instance, a $1,000 deposit results in a $1,000 credit line.

 Once the first year is up, Discover will review the individual’s account on a monthly basis to see if they can be moved to a non-secured account.
 Their decision is based upon how well the individual manages their credit cards and loans.

 Discover sends reports to the three major credit bureaus for people using their Discover it® Secured credit card, so that they build or rebuild their score across all three streams.